ciscoheat/simplest-sitegen/README.md

 npx simplest build
 ```

-This will generate your brand new site in the `build` directory.
-For other pages and files, just add them in any subdirectory to `src`, and they will be copied over to the correct dir.
+This will generate your brand new site in the `build` directory, that can be uploaded directly to any host.
+For more pages and files, just add them in `src` in any folder structure, and they will be copied over to the correct dir.
 It's up to you to link to them correctly, create a nice navigation in `template.html`, etc, but that's quick and easy compared to plowing through the documentation of any other "simpler" site generator out there.

 ## It has a Dev server, of course